KeithWilliamsGMIT/Data-Representation-And-Querying-Curl/README.md

 ## Problem 4
 Similar to the previous problems but the URL had to be wrapped in quotes due to the ampersand in the parameter list.

+## Problem 5
+I had to wrap the URL in quotes because of the ampersand in the parameter list like in problem 4.

+I piped the result to the python json.tool module to format it before outputting to the file gmit.json.